 If you are properly prepared you will be able to relax and enjoy the storm, rather than worry about it.

 During the storm, the following information sources have proven useful.
-At the moment the list favors Santa Cruz County, but links to useful resources on the Santa Clara County side are more than welcome.
-Send suggestions for any updates to firstname.lastname@example.org for inclusion.
+At the moment the list favors Santa Cruz County, but similar information should be available from Santa Clara County as well.

-- 95033talk yahoo group - neighbors sharing information about everything storm related.
+95033talk email group - neighbors sharing information about everything storm related.
 You have to join the group to see messages and post, but membership is free.

 Information Via Twitter - this can go to your phone if your power is out or you are not in front of a computer